Tomayto, Tomahto: Career Growth vs. Career Development

 To make the most progressive career growth choices, everyone should have a career development plan.
 Of course, some people just have the talent, privilege, and/or luck to wind up in a good career.
 But most employees could use assistance in developing their career development goals – many a determined, good-willed employee could get lost in the day-to-day and be so burnt out they can’t think ahead, and creating a career plan by themselves is just too overwhelming to think about.

-By helping them update their goals once in a while according to the market, their progress, personal situation, and level of ambition you’ll keep employees on track – and gain important insights into employee skill levels and career plans.
+By helping them update their career goals once in a while according to the market, their progress, personal situation, and level of ambition, you’ll keep employees on track – and gain important insights into employee growth, skill sets, and career plans.
 It can help you, as an HR or L&D professional, recognize rising talents, future leaders – and the less ambitious procrastinators, as well.

 Career development and growth aren’t only about the employee, as we’ve already touched on.
 Companies that support the advancement of their workers reap many other significant benefits, including: